Shadi A. Karam: Teaching and leadership roles

-The BLC Turnaround
+BLC turnaround

 In 2002, the Banque du Liban (BDL) took control of BLC after bad management pushed the BLC to the edge of bankruptcy.
 The prospects for a turnaround were widely thought to be grim, with the Central Bank expected to, at best, protect deposits.
 However, Riad Salameh, governor of the BDL, was determined to develop a plan to rebuild the bank and return it to profitability in Lebanon’s renowned and competitive banking sector.
 Accordingly, over the next three years he brought in a dynamic management team led by Karam, who already had a great deal of international experience having also worked for several years in the 1990s as a leading banker at Merrill Lynch.
 Karam was reportedly concerned about BLC’s fundamentals at first, telling the business magazine Executive: "The bank had a very high negative net worth.
 The level of accumulated net losses was historic plus... there were dramatic structural problems.”
 In late 2005, after successfully implementing a plan developed by Karam and approved by Salameh, the BDL decided to sell BLC.
 Initial reports said that Salemeh was hoping for a $150 million price tag, but bidding began at $165 million.
 The highest offer, however, came in at $236.37 million for a 96% stake from the High Supreme Council for Qatari Economic Affairs and Investment, which later became known as the Qatar Investment Authority.
 The BDL recovered all of the central bank’s investments and made a substantial profit of $90 million.

-Opposition to Efforts
+Opposition to efforts

 Karam has been described as a leading, un-traditional Lebanese banker not only because he has international work experience in the field of finance, but also because he is politically and financially independent - something that Karam argues "protected [me] from being pressured or blackmailed by pressure groups and political parties, unlike other Lebanese bankers who are being criticized and attacked because of that fact."
 Although he was the subject of defamation campaigns, lawsuits and personal threats, he was able to avoid the pressure traditionally placed on business leaders in the country by politicians because he imposed on the Central Bank head Salameh to allow him complete autonomy in restructuring the troubled company.

-Microcredit Pioneer
+Microcredit pioneer

 In 2004, Karam led BLC bank to become the first bank in the country to provide micro credit loans to small businesses.
 The Spanish microfinance cooperation program provided 4 million Euros for the effort initially, which directly injected much needed liquidity “directly into the veins of the economy,” as Karam put it at the time. “[Since] the success of this initiative depends on providing cheap financing to the micro-enterprises, it is imperative for the lending institution (BLC) to source out funds at low rates.
 For this reason, the management of BLC turned to outside funding agencies as costs of funds outside Lebanon are currently cheaper than the local market,” explained the bank’s press release.